-Natural home remedies for diarrhea are also becoming popular.
+Natural home remedies for diarrhea treatment are also becoming popular.

 - Acute Diarrhea: In many cases of acute diarrhea after eating, replacement of lost fluids through oral re-hydration may be the only treatment required.
 The body may just be reacting to an infection or to ingestion of bad food.
 Once the body gets rid of the cause of infection, the bowel movements will become normal.
 Some people may find medications like Imodium (loperamide) and bismuth subsalicylate to be beneficial.
 The most common pill used to stop diarrhea is Imodium, especially in situations such as traveler’s diarrhea.
 This pill works by slowing down the gut and decreasing the bowel movements.
 This makes the stool less watery.
 One of the recommended home remedies to stop diarrhea is consumption of pro-biotic yoghurt.
 It relieves the symptoms of diarrhea in some people reasonably fast.
 Absorbents like attapulgite and polycarbophil and bismuth compounds are also used in the treatment of acute diarrhea.